Peter Sonski 2024 presidential campaign: Background

-Sonski and Onak
+Candidacy

-Peter Sonski (born July 11, 1962) is an American former radio host, who served as an elected member of Connecticut's Regional School District 17 Board of Education and as director of the Knights of Columbus Museum.
+Peter Sonski (born July 11, 1962) is an American former radio host who was an elected member of Connecticut's Regional School District 17 Board of Education and director of the Knights of Columbus Museum.

 Campaign

-In September 2023 Crossview Podcast interviewed Sonski with a discussion of "faith, the duopoly and third parties, government's role in handling covid, immigration, foreign policy, moral issues, education, and more."

-In December 2023 Fr.
-Dwight Longenecker published an interview on The Stream in which Sonski explained that "third parties provide thoughtful alternatives and allow other voices to be heard, and this is important in a democratic system."

-In January 2024 Catholic News Agency interviewed Sonski in which he said that he wants to "provide a means for Catholics to vote in accord with the conscience, rather than just for the 'lesser of two evils.'"
-Crisis Magazine also published an interview, conducted by Fr.
-Dwight Longenecker, which describes how Sonski "was born into a blue-collar Catholic family and went on to work in agriculture, insurance, journalism, and public relations."
+In December 2023, Dwight Longenecker published an interview on The Stream in which Sonski explained that "third parties provide thoughtful alternatives and allow other voices to be heard, and this is important in a democratic system."
+In a Catholic News Agency interview the following month, he said that he wants to "provide a means for Catholics to vote in accord with the conscience, rather than just for the 'lesser of two evils.
+Crisis Magazine published an interview by Longenecker saying that Sonski "was born into a blue-collar Catholic family and went on to work in agriculture, insurance, journalism, and public relations."

-In April 2024, Christianity Today reported that Evangelicals disaffected with the two main parties were beginning to get their support.

-In June 2024, the Ethics and Religious Liberty Commission of the Southern Baptist Church were the first major Protestant organization to give them coverage with a four-part series that looked at the various parties in the election.
+In April 2024, Christianity Today reported that evangelicals disaffected with the two major parties wanted a third.
+Two months later, the Ethics & Religious Liberty Commission of the Southern Baptist Convention was the first major Protestant organization to give the candidates coverage with a four-part series examining parties in the election.

-In July 2024, soon after the Republican National Convention, the National Review characterized the Solidarity Party as the only current anti-abortion party, contrasting with the Democratic and Republican parties; the latter especially so because of a perceived softening of their stance on abortion in their platform which they released at their convention.

-Aleteia published an interview of Sonski in which he described the American Solidarity Party as "predominantly centrist – a little right on social issues, a little left on fiscal issues."
+In July 2024, soon after the Republican National Convention which reportedly softened the party's stance on abortion, National Review characterized the Solidarity Party as the only anti-abortion party.
+Aleteia published an interview with Sonski in which he described the American Solidarity Party as "predominantly centrist – a little right on social issues, a little left on fiscal issues."